junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Is that..."
 Dean widens his eyes.
 "Is that a baby ghost?"

 "Is that even possible?"
-Sam gapes his mouth too, when he takes a clearer view at the woman and the baby.
-"Babies can't possible be vengeful or escaping the reapers, can they?"
+Sam gapes his mouth too, when he takes a clearer view of the woman and the baby.
+"Babies can't possibly be vengeful or try escaping the reapers, can they?"

 Dean shoots him a glare, whispering, "Dude, *The Omen*, *Shining*, *Chucky*."